oldgandalf/MEGqcJorge/README.md

-## MEGqc - a standardized pupeline for MEG data quality control
+## MEGqc - a standardized pipeline for MEG data quality control